mathisdrn/Fuel-Consumption-App/README.md

-# ⛽︎ Fuel-Consumption-App
+## ⛽︎ Fuel-Consumption-App

-The hosted version of this project can be [here](https://fuel-consumption-app.streamlit.app/)
+The hosted version of this project can be checked-out [here](https://fuel-consumption-app.streamlit.app/).